Invalidating your insurance means you’ve submitted incorrect information to your insurer, so it’s refused your claim.

 Will getting a lodger affect my house insurance?

-Some insurers will allow you to rent out part of your home to a tenant, but it will probably put up the cost of your annual premiums.
-You might have to take out landlord insurance too.
+Some insurers allow you to rent out part of your home to a tenant, but it could put up your annual insurance costs.
+Depending on the nature of the agreement, you might need to buy landlord insurance too.

 What happens if I over-value my contents?

-f you deliberately over-value how much your things are worth you could invalidate your home insurance because of misrepresentation.
-That’s because there’s a risk that the insurer would have to pay out more than the value of the damaged or stolen contents.
+Over-insuring your contents can invalidate your policy.
+This is because of misrepresentation.
+There’s a risk that the insurer would have to pay out more than the value of the damaged or stolen contents.